gnars-dao/gnars-docs/docs/Level-3/2-how-to-request-gnars.md

 ## 2. Contract Functions

-comtract will provide you with several functions, the function we need is called` "transfeFrom(address,address,uint256)`
+contract will provide you with several functions, the function we need is called` "transfeFrom(address,address,uint256)`